 Moooove over cannabutter and cannaoil — there’s a new infusion in town.
 Perhaps not brand new, but cannabis milk is a versatile and tasty cannabis infusion that is udderly easy to make.
-Cannabis milk can be used for a vast array of creamy edibles, from infused weed ice cream to creamy, stoney mac and cheese to cannabis creamer that goes great in coffee and will make you more popular than ever at the office.
+Cannabis milk can be used for a vast array of creamy edibles, from infused ice cream to creamy, stoney mac and cheese to cannabis creamer that is the perfect addition to coffee and hot chocolate.
 And maybe the best part?
-Cannabis milk can pack a heavy punch and have you sinking into your couch not looking to move your dairy-ère until the cows come home — sorry not sorry.
+Cannabis milk can pack a heavy punch and have you sinking into your couch not looking to mooove your dairy-ère until the cows come home — sorry not sorry.

 I’m but a simple dairy farmer, why should I infuse milk with cannabis?